Starz: Lionsgate+

 In several countries, Lionsgate+ is provided through partnerships with cable services, such as Vodafone in Spain, Movistar TV in Argentina, IndiHome in Indonesia and PLDT Home in the Philippines or within Apple TV as well.

 On September 28, 2022, Lionsgate announced the international Starzplay service would be rebranded as Lionsgate+ the following day in most countries, eliminating much of the conflict between Lionsgate and Disney's Star brand.
-The Starzplay Arabia and Lionsgate Play services will not be affected at this time, while Starz in the U.S. and Canada merely rebranded with a new version of the "STARZ" logo.
+The Starzplay Arabia and Lionsgate Play services would not be affected at that time, while Starz in the U.S. and Canada merely rebranded with a new version of the "STARZ" logo.

 In November 2022, it was announced that Lionsgate+ was ending operations in the markets of France, Germany, Italy, Spain, Benelux, the Nordics, and Japan before the end of the company's fiscal year.

+In August 2023, Lionsgate announced that Lionsgate+ would leave Latin America on December 31, 2023.
+In November, the shutdown date was changed to December 11, 2023, while customers who have accessed Lionsgate+ through Amazon Prime Video would have continued to access streaming until February 9, 2024.

+On November 4, 2023, Lionsgate announced that Lionsgate+ would cease its operations in the UK in early 2024.
+On December 19, it was confirmed that the shutdown date would be on February 29, 2024.

 Starz app and subscription service

 On April 5, 2016, Starz launched a new app and over-the-top subscription service to compete with HBO Now and Showtime's OTT subscription service.
 The new app, which replaced the StarzPlay service, allowed users to access Starz programming regardless of whether they had a TV package or not.
 The Starz app also includes offline playback functionality, allowing users to download and watch content without an internet connection.

+While the new STARZ app caters mostly to the North America users, the STARZ ON app (formerly STARZPLAY) is primarily focused towards the Middle East & North Africa (MENA) region.
+Starz ON has a varied library of original content, with live streaming capabilities.
+STARZPLAY stands out as the premium live-streaming service for movies, TV shows and live sports (cricket, football & more) in the MENA region; with more than 3 million subscribers, mainly from Saudi Arabia & the United Arab Emirates.

 In response to the discontinuation of StarzPlay, Comcast has blocked access to the new Starz app for Comcast Xfinity customers, forcing them to instead access the network's authenticated content through the Xfinity app and website and older StarzPlay apps on platforms such as Roku.
 Currently, Comcast is the only major distributor to do this.